Deer Valley High School (Arizona)

 Deer Valley High School is a public high school located in Glendale, Arizona, part of the Deer Valley Unified School District.
 The school opened its doors in 1980 with an initial enrollment of 750 students.
 Today, the campus is housed on more than 60 acre with a current enrollment of about 1,900 students.

-Deer Valley High School has been recognized for student achievements in a range of academics and athletics.
-The school is run by over 100 teachers, five counselors, one psychologist, four administrators, and numerous other support staff with Paul Roskelly as the current principal.
+History

 The 2011 renovation was the first major renovation to the school since its 1980 construction.